psrenergy/IARA.jl/docs/src/key_features.md

 ## IARA's physical system data

-In order to execute the clearing process detailed above, IARA must contain relevant information about the physical units in the system, which are structured in a systematic manner as presented in a [dedicated page](physical_structures.md).
+In order to execute the clearing process detailed above, IARA must contain relevant information about the [physical units](build_a_case_from_scratch.md#building-the-unit-structure) in the system.
 The IARA database can be thought of as composed by the following components:

 - The **temporal structure** is used to describe underlying features such as the number of "subperiods" modeled in each "period", as well as the seasonal and/or cyclic nature of the "periods" represented in the simulation.